jjwon/jjwon.github.com/three-good-things.md

 2. Sometime this afternoon I got up and stretched, and felt really sore.
 It's a nice reminder that (hopefully) working out will pay off dividends.

 3. A friend who I sort of gave up on and pinned as someone who only reaches out when it's necessary or convenient got boba with me.
-Maybe I jumped to conclusions a little too fast."
+Maybe I jumped to conclusions a little too fast.

 ### 12/10/14